About Motor Neurone Disease

 Although there is currently no cure for MND, symptoms can be managed to help you achieve the best possible quality of life.

 The team working with Professor Pamela Shaw at the Sheffield Hallam Hospital, Dr Nandakumar and his staff at the Hull Royal Infirmary and alternative therapists such as Michael O’Doherty Bio-energy healer are all working incredibly hard supporting MND patients.
-They have certainly all been extraordinary people and part of my journey.
+They are certainly all extraordinary people and were a big part of Lee’s journey.